-Paris, the City of Light and the capital of France, is a lively cosmopolitan and the world's most popular city destination.
-There are 5431 streets across the city, each one of them with a history of its own, related to artists, scientists or saints.
+Paris, the City of Light and the capital of France, is a lively cosmopolitan and the world's most famous city destination.
+There are 5,431 streets across the city, each one of them with a history of its own, related to artists, scientists or saints.

-The list of attractions is famously vast as Paris has more familiar landmarks than any other city in the world: The Eiffel Tower, Arc de Triomphe, Louvre Museum, Notre Dame Cathedral, Sacre-Coeur, Champs-Elysees, Jardin du Luxembourg, Versailles Palace, Jardin des Tuileries, La Defense, Place de la Concorde, Musee d'Orsay, Centre Pompidou, Opera de Paris Garnier, Hotel des Invalides and many, many more.
-There are 134 museums, 170 theatres, world famous universities and cultural festivals that take place all year round in Paris.
+The list of attractions is famously vast as Paris has more familiar landmarks than any other city in the world.
+Some of them are The Eiffel Tower, Arc de Triomphe, Louvre Museum, Notre Dame Cathedral, Sacre-Coeur, Champs-Elysees, Jardin du Luxembourg, Versailles Palace, Jardin des Tuileries, La Defense, Place de la Concorde, Musee d'Orsay, Centre Pompidou, Opera de Paris Garnier, Hotel des Invalides and many, many more.
+There are 134 museums, 170 theatres, world-famous universities and cultural festivals that take place all year round in Paris.
 There are more than 400 parks, woods and gardens in the city alone.

-Of course, Paris is also the capital of fashion and design - for those that want to get cut-price designer clothes, Depot-ventes are designer resale shops where you can find all kind of designer products for less than half-price.
-La Vallee Village is an outlet shopping village located only 30 minutes from the centre of Paris where you can find items from their previous season's collections.
-And finally there is Les Soldes (The Sales) - in January or in July, when the big department stores slash 50-70%.
+f course, Paris is also the capital of fashion and design - for those that want to get cut-price designer clothes you can visit the Depot ventes.
+La Vallee Village is an outlet shopping village located only 30 minutes from the centre of Paris.
+In this outlet, you can find items from their previous season's collections.
+And finally, there is Les Soldes (The Sales) - in January or in July, when the big department stores slash 50-70%.

-The food in Paris restaurants is known throughout the world for its incomparable quality and taste.
+The food in Paris restaurants is famous throughout the world for its incomparable quality and taste.
 At night the City of Light becomes the City of Sound with all the clubs and bars.

-For traveling around Paris you can use the metro (Metropolitain), the bus or the RER suburban trains, that is Paris public transportation.
+For travelling in Paris you can use the metro (Metropolitain), the bus or the RER suburban trains, that is Paris public transportation.
 However, the most convenient way to travel in Paris is by taxi.
-Paris taxis can be found at taxi ranks across the city, or you can stop one on the street.
+Paris taxis are available at taxi ranks across the city, or you can stop one on the street.

 Train stations in Paris are: Gare d'Austerlitz , Gare de Bercy, Gare de l'Est, Gare de Lyon, Gare Montparnasse, Gare du Nord and Gare Saint-Lazare.

-Roissy- Charles de Gaulle Airport (CDG) is the major hub airport and has three terminals: Terminal 1, Terminal 2 (subdivided into 2A through 2G) and Terminal 3.
-Public transport from Paris Charles de Gaulle Airport to Paris City Centre includes the RER B suburban route or the Roissybus.
+Roissy- Charles de Gaulle Airport (CDG) is the primary hub and has three terminals: Terminal 1, Terminal 2 (subdivided into 2A through 2G) and Terminal 3.
+Public transport from Paris Charles de Gaulle to Paris City Centre includes the RER B suburban route or the Roissybus.

 The older international airport is Paris Orly Airport (ORY), located south of Paris and handles mostly domestic and European flights.
 Private airport transfer in Paris from Orly Airport is also available.